Maher-Jaweed/Food_Marketing_Data_Analysis/README.md

 # Overall Findings

-### 1. Age - 30 - 70 Were spending more money, but less likley to accept campagns.
+### 1. Age - 30 - 70 Were spending more money, but less likley to accept campaigns.
 Higher volume here though.
 ### 2. Catalog was more likley to accept campaigns, but in person spend more.
 Recommend a split between all.
 ### 3. Focus on people with no kids (or less kids)
 ### 4. Education - no impact - don't target any group